 The HLLV's 250-metric-ton weight limit dictated that the 310-metric-ton reactor reach space in two launches.
 The NASA Glenn engineers proposed launching part of the fusion reactor — its poloidal magnetic coils — with the truss payload.
 This meant that, in addition to the truss and attached components, spacewalking astronauts would need to piece together Discovery II's most complex and important hardware element.

 The second HLLV payload would include the remainder of the fusion reactor and the magnetic rocket nozzle.
 The third — the 172-metric-ton "artificial gravity crew payload" — would comprise seven pressurized crew modules.
 The NASA Glenn team offered no insight into how to how the crew modules would join together automatically in assembly orbit.
 The fourth through seventh payloads would each comprise a filled slush hydrogen propellant "cryo-tank."
 Thrusters and avionics would permit each to maneuver gingerly into place near Discovery II's tail.

-They added that an air-breathing space plane would deliver a six-to-12-person crew to a space station in low-Earth orbit.
+An air-breathing space plane would deliver a six-to-12-person crew to a space station in low-Earth orbit.
 There they would board a taxi vehicle for the journey to the waiting Discovery II.
-They would dock with its only docking port, located on the front of the central hub crew module, and transfer to Discovery II.
+They would dock with its only docking port, located on the front of the central hub crew module, and transfer to their interplanetary spacecraft.

 Crews returning from Saturn would park the spacecraft in sub-parabolic orbit and await retrieval.
 Discovery II would be designed for reuse, though how she would be refueled, resupplied, and refurbished in sub-parabolic orbit after each flight was left to the reader's imagination.